 Today, most of us rely on Google and other social media platforms in order to obtain knowledge; however, we often forget most of such online source of knowledge are blend of concoction and fabrication with meagre research and plagiarism.
 Thus, there is no relevant and proficient medium of learning other than the books.

 Studies suggest in nations, where book reading at leisure time is rampant, they are more progressive than the ones who waste their time on ineffective internet applications.

 In a nutshell, we as humans, especially the current generation of millennials are failed miserably in inculcating the real knowledge wisdom in our coevals and families.
 The world leaders meet at the United Nations (UN) every year and discuss emerging problems from global warming to gender disparity.
 However, the most significant thing to discuss is education and knowledge.

 For progress in any area from fighting terrorism to non-traditional security threats what the world leaders need to do is to promote education in their respective nations.
-We must follow the Reading Challenge 2019, which Aisha assigned herself in 2016.
-The KiKi or Bottlecap challenges coupled with showing off on social media applications will not yield any good the children of Adam and Eve.
+We must follow the Reading Challenge 2019, which Aisha assigned to herself in 2016.
+The KiKi or Bottlecap challenges coupled with showing off on social media applications will not yield any good to the children of Adam and Eve.